/ Kuala Lumpur, Malaysia /

 The place called “Desa House” belongs to 49-year-old artist Leon Leong.
-Located in the Malaysian capital Kuala Lumpur, the building clearly stands out from the rest in a neighborhood characterized by ubiquitous town-homes.
+Located in the Malaysian capital Kuala Lumpur, the artist house clearly stands out from the rest in a neighborhood characterized by ubiquitous townhomes.

 The most eye-catching feature is the lush sky garden that extends outward from the second floor.
 The structure also doubles as a carport roof.
 Green foliage adorns the front façade and functions as a privacy curtain.

 The striking features remind us that we have reached our destination.

 The bedroom and the studio are lit by natural light through a sliding glass that slides open to access the greenery.
 The same applies to the rear portion of the house, which opens to a backyard.